 I pride myself on my original collection of African, South American and Caribbean dance records.
-I recently concluded a research project on Eastern and Central African funk and boogie from Ghana, Nigeria, and Benin resulting in multiple mixtape projects ready for release in 2019.
+I recently concluded a research project on Eastern and Central African funk and boogie from Ghana, Nigeria, and Benin resulting in a series of mixtape/zine projects.

-I’ve spent the past 15 years DJing and digging every day for new records, primarily focused in the San Francisco Bay Area.
-I currently DJ in Oakland and San Francisco.
+I’ve spent the past 19 years DJing and digging every day for new records, primarily focused in the San Francisco Bay Area and the Tri-State area.